We can say that npm is a package manager for Node.js with hundreds of thousands of packages.

 - XCode.
 Apple’s XCode development software is used to build Mac and iOS apps, but it also includes the tools you need to compile software for use on your Mac.
 XCode is free and you can find it in the Apple App Store.

 - Homebrew.
-Homebrew is a package manager for the Mac — it makes installing most open source sofware (like Node) as simple as writing
+Homebrew is a package manager for the Mac — it makes installing most open source sofware (like Node) as simple as writing1brew install node

 Install npm and node js in Mac OS